Chamomile Essential Oil- Benefits, Uses, and Origin

 Cosmetics

-Chamomile oil is used as fragrance in soaps and perfumes.
-It is also used as hair moisturizer and conditioner.
+Chamomile oil is used as a fragrance in soaps and perfumes.
+It is also used as a hair moisturiser and conditioner.
 It helps keep the hair stronger at the same time.
-Adding a few drops of chamomile to a massage oil or lotion can keep skin moisturized.
+Adding a few drops of chamomile to a massage oil or lotion can keep skin moisturised.

 Food and beverage